-Therefore, for manufacturing companies involved in international business trade under all forms of Incoterms, transportation service revenue should be recognized alongside the sales revenue generated from sales of goods when associated risks and benefits have been transferred to customers.
-The transportation service revenue would not be recognized separately.
+Therefore, for manufacturing companies involved in international business trade under all forms of Incoterms, transportation service revenue should be recognised alongside the sales revenue generated from sales of goods when associated risks and benefits have been transferred to customers.
+The transportation service revenue would not be recognised separately.

 Accounting treatment of revenue recognition under new revenue standards

 According to the New Standard, when the company’s revenue is recognised for related products or services is no longer the time when related risks and rewards are transferred, but the time when control of related products or services is transferred.
 The transfer of risks and rewards represents the transfer of economic benefits, and the transfer of control rights represents the transfer of economic benefits and represents the transfer of the right to use goods or services.

 Generally, under normal circumstances, transportation activities that occur before the transfer of control to the customer do not constitute a single performance obligation but are only activities undertaken by the enterprise to perform the contract, and the related costs should be regarded as the contract performance cost.
 On the contrary, the transportation activities that occur after the transfer of control to the customer may indicate that the company has provided transportation service to the customer, and the company should consider whether the service constitutes a single performance obligation.

 Therefore, according to Incoterms, companies’ products have transferred the control rights related to the products to the customers when they leave the destination for groups E, F, and C. Therefore, when the goods leave the destination, the enterprise should only confirm the revenue related to the goods.
 Simultaneously, companies need to treat transportation services as a separate performance obligation and recognise transportation service revenue when the goods are delivered to the destination.